kaimartell/ME134_Advanced_Robotics/final_report.md

 - **Vision robustness**: AprilTag detection worked under variable lighting and speeds up to 0.5 m/s.
 - **Compact code**: Excluding libraries, python scripts total ~600 lines
+- **Hardware Issues**: It was evident that our code worked well, however we had numerous issues with underpowering of the XRP's motors, which would lead to poor turning accuracy and occasional stray from line following.
+It was difficult to find a balance between too much weight on the XRP and too little where the wheels would not gain traction.

 ## Impact
 - **Scalability**: Adding more robots or segments only requires